Monyjenni/Monyjenni/README.md

 ### 🤔 Looking for Help With

-If you have expertise in areas I'm currently learning or working on, please consider being my advisor or mentor.
+If you have expertise in areas I'm currently learning and working on, please consider being my advisor or mentor.
 I would greatly appreciate it.
 Let's grow together

 ### 💬 Ask Me About

-You can ask me about anything related to programming, technology, or even cats (like the one in the GIF above).
+You can ask me about anything related to programming, technology, or personal that i can share w/ .
 I'm here to help and share knowledge!

 ### 📫 How to Reach Me